Snow Lake 与 Hispar La 徒步 — Biafo 至 Hispar | Go With Guide

 Hispar to Karimabad

-Drive to Karimabad in the Hunza Valley for a well-earned rest in comfortable accommodation.
+Jeep out to Karimabad in the Hunza valley for a hard-earned rest in comfortable accommodation.

 19